-Judith M. Pechacek, DNP, RN, CENP - Board Member ~ Clinical Professor, Assistant Dean, Doctor of Nursing Practice Program, Katherine R. & C. Walton Lillehei Chair in Nursing Leadership University of Minnesota, School of Nursing.
+Judith M. Pechacek, DNP, RN, CENP, Secretary - Board Member ~ Clinical Professor, Assistant Dean, Doctor of Nursing Practice Program, Katherine R. & C. Walton Lillehei Chair in Nursing Leadership University of Minnesota, School of Nursing.
 Judith is a Senior Quality Scholar at the Veterans Administration Quality Scholars Program.
 She is also an Affiliate Assistant Professor at the University of Minnesota, School of Public Health.
 She teaches health care leadership in the pre-licensure Bachelors, and Masters nursing programs and Executive leadership, quality, finance, and organizational culture in the Doctorate in Nursing Practice Program.

 Prior to this role Judith was the Chief Nursing Officer, Vice President of Patient Care for a 390- bed acute care hospital in Minnesota.
 Prior to serving in these roles Judith was the Director for Clinical systems in Information Management Services, accountable for the design, testing, training and implementation of clinical information systems for the health care system.
 Her professional nursing practice includes direct care provision and clinical nurse leader in critical care, and progressive nursing management positions.